-According to the Enneagram, every personality has a certain world view and looks at the world through their own lens or filter.
-This makes it possible to explain why people behave in certain ways.
-By describing how the basic personality adapts and responds to both stressful and supportive situations, the Enneagram shows opportunities for personal development and provides a foundation for the understanding of others.
+The Enneagram also helps us understand how people react to stress.
+By describing how the each Enneatype adapts and responds to both stressful and supportive situations, the Enneagram shows opportunities for personal development and provides a foundation for the understanding of others.

 Understanding the Enneagram Symbol